Cryptographic Key Length Recommendation

 Remarks and recommended algorithms for asymmetric schemes:

-• Secret exponents must have the same length as the module.
+• The secret exponents must have the same length as the modulus (3072-bit recommended).

 Author: Damien Giry